Post

 2. Sensitive Information Disclosure

-• Description: Exposure of sensitive information such as personal data, financial records, or medical details.
+• Description: Exposure of sensitive information such as PII, financial data, or medical records.

 Example Attack Types